pointgoal/workstation/README.md

 ```

 ## Backend repository
-Currently, we support three types of repository which are localFs, memory and MySql.
+Currently, we support three types of repository which are memory and MySql.

 ### MySql
 Configure workstation to use mysql as backend repository